convox/docs/docs/management/rack-updates.md

 title: "Rack Updates"
 ---

 As Convox is in active development, new Rack releases are frequently available.
-Rack updates will typically by applied automatically but you can manually trigger an update [via the CLI](#via-the-cli).
+Rack updates will typically be applied automatically but you can manually trigger an update [via the CLI](#via-the-cli).
 Also keep in mind that some Rack releases are [required](#required-updates), i.e. cannot be skipped even if there is a newer release available.

 ## Updating via the CLI